picatz/terraform-google-nomad/cloud-shell/steps.md

 ### Run Container

-Now that we deployed the cluster, let's use it to run an example job, a Docker container that runs Folding at Home:
+Now that we deployed the cluster, let's use it to submit an example job using a Docker container to run [Folding at Home](https://foldingathome.org/):

 ```hcl
 job "folding-at-home" {